Head of Mission

 - Analysis of potential relations with and implications for corridor establishment of the triple status of Parc National, World Heritage Site, and Man and Biosphere Reserve of PNT in terms of location, management, financial aspects, and institutional options.

-- Analysed the implementation sequence of study steps in Côte d’Ivoire and identified key decision moments to determine whether a biodiversity corridor would be feasible, based on key aspects of a/o remaining forest cover, social acceptance, and socioeconomic support measures.
+- Analysis of the implementation sequence of study steps in Côte d’Ivoire and identification of key decision moments to determine whether a biodiversity corridor would be feasible, based on key aspects of a/o remaining forest cover, social acceptance, and socioeconomic support measures.

-- Drafted a number of technical guidelines, including a strategy for human-wildlife conflicts and social and environmental safeguards.
+- Drafting various technical guidelines, including a strategy for human-wildlife conflicts and concerning the application of social and environmental safeguards.
 These guidelines are part of the overall project strategy.